Skip to content

 payloadEventPayloadThe payload for the global shortcut

 getBotClient() => Promise<ApiClient | undefined>Get the bot ApiClient for the workspace where the trigger was invoked.
-If you ave set {bot: false} in the manifest this will return undefined
+If you have set {bot: false} in the manifest this will return undefined

-getUserClient(userId: string) => Promise<ApiClient | undefined>An event that arrives in your app can apply to more than one user.
+getUserClient(userId: String) => Promise<ApiClient | undefined>An event that arrives in your app can apply to more than one user.
 Therefore getUserClient the event is not user specific so userId must be provided.
 An exception for this rule applies to NEW_MESSAGE, UPDATED_MESSAGE and REACTION_ADDED event.
-The default user id in getUserClient for these events is the message/reaction author
+The default user ID in getUserClient for these events is the message/reaction author

 getManifest() => ManifestReturn the manifest of your app.
 This can be used if you need to access some manifest configuration or secret

-getBotUserId() => Promise<string | undefined>Get the bot user id for the workspace where the trigger was invoked.
-If you ave set {bot: false} in the manifest this will return undefined
+getBotUserId() => Promise<String | undefined>Get the bot user ID for the workspace where the trigger was invoked.
+If you have set {bot: false} in the manifest this will return undefined

-getAuthUrl()=> stringGenerate an auth url that when opened it will show the Pumble Consent screen to authorize your app
+getAuthUrl()=> StringGenerate an auth URL that when opened it will show the Pumble Consent screen to authorize your app

 NEW_MESSAGE Event Context